-The average rental price in Pine Air is currently $2,783, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 47.1% of Florida neighborhoods.
+The average rental price in Pine Air is currently $3,106, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 67.6% of the neighborhoods in Florida.

 Pine Air is an urban neighborhood (based on population density) located in West Palm Beach, Florida.

-Pine Air real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
+Pine Air real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Pine Air neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.